AmazingThew/KnobSock/readme.md

 This is somewhat troublesome as I don't want to go adding a bunch of MIDI library dependencies into a mature codebase that I don't own.

 Thus, KNOB SOCK: Knobular data supplied via socket server.
 Socket functionality is built into most languages, so adding a client to an existing project doesn't add any dependencies.
 In most cases you can just drop the client file into the project, reference it while developing, and never commit it.

+Most design decisions have been made in pursuit of this goal of keeping project-side modifications as minimal as possible.

 #INSTALLATION